online

 Session 6: Tuesday 25 March

 Music and Metrics 2 with guest author Davina Bell.
-This week we’ll continue to look at rhyme and metre and also consider the sonics of prose.
+This week we’ll continue to look at rhyme and meter and also consider the sonics of prose.
 We’ll learn how to re-draft while reading aloud.

 COURSE BREAK